aakers24/THM/Paths/SOC1/SOC1.md

 * It shouldn't be used as a primary tool, but instead a more passive, high-level overview tool that can be easily used because of the GUI.

 * *A personal note: It looks like they're running NetworkMiner windows files using Mono(JIT Compiler)*

 ---

+### Zeek

+* Zeek was formerly named Bro and it is a platform for Network Security Monitoring (NSM) which is flexible, open-source, and passive.
+It also does some things outside of security such as performance measurements and troubleshooting.

+*There is a fine distinction being made here that Network Monitoring is more than just Network Security Monitoring.*

+* A major difference that sets Zeek apart from other NSMs (Network Security Monitor(s)) is that it allows for the creation of a very wide variety of log types and is event-based rather than other paradigms such as signature-based. *Zeek also does support signatures though.*

+* Zeek generates well organized log files.
+These can be viewed and analyzed manually or run through other tools such as ELK or Splunk.
+There is also a tool called zeek-cut which can aid in manual analysis.

+---